PROTEIN CALCULATOR Featured Image

 It isn't necessary to just eat complete protein foods.
 In fact, red meat, which is a source of complete protein, can be unhealthy.

-Here are some examples of high proteins foods which are not complete proteins:
+Here are some examples of high proteins foods that are not complete proteins:

 • Oats